vetletm/tick_stack/README.md

   - Puppet/yum, version > 3.0.0

 ## Example
-To install telegraf and influxdb on one host with default settings:
+To install Telegraf and InfluxDB on one host with default settings:
 ```puppet
 node default {
   include tick_stack::influxdb